hashgraph/hedera-services/hedera-node/docs/design/services/consensus-service/consensus-service.md

 ### consensusApproveAllowanceHandler

-The `consensusApproveAllowanceHandler` is responsible for handling the alliance of funds spending on submissions of messages to a topic with custom fees.
-It validates the transaction and calculate the transaction fees.
+The `consensusApproveAllowanceHandler` is responsible for handling the alliance of funds spent on submissions of messages to a topic with custom fees.
+It validates the transaction and calculates the transaction fees.

 ### consensusSubmitMessageHandler